 You might not be surprised anymore to see people with pierced tongues, lips or cheeks, but you might be surprised to know just how dangerous these piercings can be.

 There are many risks involved with oral piercings, including chipped or cracked teeth, blood clots, blood poisoning, heart infections, brain abscess, nerve disorders (trigeminal neuralgia), receding gums or scar tissue.
 Your mouth contains millions of bacteria, and infection is a common complication of oral piercing.
-Your tongue could swell large enough to close off your airway!
+However, your tongue could swell large enough to close off your airway!

 Common symptoms after piercing include pain, swelling, infection, an increased flow of saliva and injuries to gum tissue.
 Difficult-to-control bleeding or nerve damage can result if a blood vessel or nerve bundle is in the path of the needle.